coderkj7/mediwise_chatbot/README.md

 `Bootstrap 5` - html, css and javascript toolkit for developing UI.

+`Pinecone VectorDB` - Used for storing KnowledgeBase embedding for context search based on simillarity. `Note`: Before using the app make sure to create Pinecone account and create your Apikey.

 # Installing Docker on Windows
 - Download Docker from [the official site](https://www.docker.com/products/docker-desktop/) and run it